88-degrees/Book-of-Changes/appendix02s2.md

 Paragraph 5.
 'He is not in his appropriate place:' this is said simply because an odd place ought to be filled by a strong line.

 <a name="fn_224"></a>[310:XXXV](#fr_224) The sun rising above the earth, and then travelling up to his meridian height, readily suggests the idea of advancing.
 On p.
-311 the application of this symbolism, [Hú Bǐng-wén](http://bec001.web3.ncku.edu.tw/var/file/142/1142/img/2248/5802.pdf) (Yuán dynasty) says:--'Of strong things there is none so strong as heaven; and hence the superior man after its pattern makes himself strong; of bright things there is none so bright as the sun, and after its pattern he makes himself bright.'
+311 the application of this symbolism, [Hú Bǐng-wén](http://bec001.web3.ncku.edu.tw/var/file/142/1142/img/2248/5802.pdf) (Yuán dynasty) says: -- 'Of strong things there is none so strong as heaven; and hence the superior man after its pattern makes himself strong; of bright things there is none so bright as the sun, and after its pattern he makes himself bright.'

 If the subject of line 1 had received an official charge, then when unrecognised by his sovereign, and obstructed in his progress, his correct course would have been to cease to advance, and retire from the office in which he was not allowed to carry out his principles.